 576 Police in America

-Nitya asks Todd how people feel about the police in America.
+Nitiya asks about the police and race in America.

 Todd: Ooh, that I guess would depend on where you live.
 I grew up in a pretty small town.
 I'm white, Caucasian, and I think that most Causasian people trust the police pretty much 100%.
 They think that they're there to serve and protect, but unfortunately minority groups, blacks or African Americans and Hispanic people, Asian people sometimes don't trust the police.